-I've had my own handyman business as a side job for the past few years.
-It can be profitable, but there are ups and downs that come with it.
+I've had my own handyman business as a side job for the past few years and encounter a wide variety of home repair issues.

 Are You Qualified To Do Handyman Work?